 - Weighs 10 kg (22 lbs)

 Yet another variation of the Olympic bar is the training, or junior bar.
-This barbell is ideal for beginners in strength training or for youth athletes, particularly in the Olympic lifts.
+This barbell can be ideal for beginner or youth strength athletes, particularly when it comes to the Olympic lifts.
 The lighter weight keeps the focus on form, and it also has a smaller diameter for an easier grip.
 Weights can vary depending on the brand, but most I’ve handled are 10 kilograms, or 22 pounds.

 Powerlifting Barbell